ishaaq08/tekken_cli_game/README.md

 The following repo contains the Python script and pseudocode for the program.

 ## About TEKKEN CLI Game
-TEKKEN CLI Game brings classic TEKKEN action game to your CLI.
-In this 2 player action game, the each player can select out of 4 characters and must fight to the death to win the TEKKEN tournament.
+TEKKEN CLI Game brings the classic TEKKEN action game to your CLI.
+In this 2 player action game, each player can select 1 of 4 characters and must fight to the death to win the TEKKEN tournament.

 ## Prerequisites